Alden Page

 How do we determine the rate limit?

 Originally, my plan was to determine this through an adaptive rate limiting strategy, where we would start with a low rate limit and use a hill climbing algorithm to determine the optimal rate.
 We could track metrics like time to first byte (TTFB) and bandwidth speed to determine the exact moment that we have started to strain upstream servers.
-However, there are a lot of drawbacks here:
+A few concerns deterred me from implementing this design:

-2. We can't detect whether we are the cause of a performance issue or if the host is simply experiencing server trouble due to configuration errors or high traffic.
+2. How can we detect whether we are the cause of the performance issue?
 We could get stuck at a suboptimal rate limit due to normal fluctuations in traffic.

 Eventually, I realized this would be too much of a hassle and decided to use a simpler strategy.

 It turns out that the size of a website is typically correlated with infrastructure capabilities.
 The reasoning behind this is that if you are capable of hosting 450MM images, you are probably able to handle at least a couple hundred requests per second for serving traffic.
-In our case, we already know how many images a source has, so it's easy for us to peg our rate limit between a low minimum for small websites and a reasonable maximum for large websites, and then interpolate the rate limit for everything in between.
+In our case, we already know how many images a source has, so it's easy for us to peg our rate limit between a low minimum for small websites and a reasonable maximum for large websites, and then interpolate everything in-between.

-Of course, it's important to note that this is only a rough heuristic that we use to make a reasonable guess about what a website can handle.
+Of course, this is only a rough heuristic for approximating a site's capacity.
 We have to allow the possibility that we set our rate limit too aggressively in spite of our precautions.

 Backing off with circuit breakers

 If our heuristic fails to correctly approximate the bandwidth capabilities of a site, we are going to start encountering problems.
 For one, we might exceed the server-side rate limit, which means we will see 429 Rate Limit Exceeded and 403 Forbidden errors instead of the images we're trying to crawl.
-Worse yet, the upstream source might continue to happily serve requests while we suck up all of their traffic capacity, resulting in other users being unable to view the images.
+Worse yet, the upstream source might continue to happily serve requests while we suck up all of their traffic capacity, resulting in degraded quality for other users.
 Clearly, in either scenario, we need to either reduce our crawl rate or even give up crawling the source entirely if it appears that we are impacting their uptime.

 Workers can keep track of this information in sorted sets in Redis.
 For the sliding error window, we'll sort each request by its timestamp, which will make it easy and cheap for us to expire status codes beyond the sliding window interval.
 Maintaining a list of the last N response codes is even easier; we just stick the status code in a list associated with the source.